gleb-sevruk/pycrunch-engine/README.md

 `pycrunch-engine --port=31234`

+From the PyCrunch menu in PyCharm, select "Connect to Custom PyCrunch Engine", and enter port number

 ### Configuration file

-Configuration file should be created prior to the first use of pycrunch-engine
+Configuration file will be created automatically on the first use of pycrunch-engine

-Configuration file `.pycrunch-config.yaml` should be created and placed at project root
+Configuration file `.pycrunch-config.yaml` will be created and placed at project root (which is current working directory where engine is started)

 Minimum configuration
 ```yaml